 So, identify who can benefit from the product you’re working on, then speak to that unique person in your description (the next step).

 Step 2: Be Genuine (and Yourself!)

 Once you have determined WHO you are speaking to, your next step is figuring out HOW to talk to them.
 Is this a sales pitch in an office or boardroom?
 Are you helping a customer at your retail store?
 Or did you just meet over beers at the local pub?

-There are various ways a retail associate can talk with you in a store.
-And there are many different ways a product description can speak with your visitor.
-You want to figure out which “voice and tone” are most persuasive for your ideal prospect.
+A retail associate can talk with you in a store in various ways.
+And a product description can speak with your visitor in many different ways.
+You want to determine which “voice and tone” are most persuasive for your ideal prospect.

 There are nearly as many voice and tone options as there are brands.
 What’s “right” for your product descriptions will depend on two key factors:

 - Your ideal prospect: What’s their emotional state when searching for/needing this product?
 What kind of language do they use to describe or search for it?

 - Your brand: What impression are you trying to make, and how do you want to come across?